HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

   )
 }}

-Despite being largely abandoned as a standard, with minimum to no [legal backing](https://www.loeb.com/en/insights/publications/2013/10/california-enacts-law-requiring-do-not-track-dis__) and most advertisers ignoring it, Do Not Track signals persist across the web.
+Despite being largely abandoned as a standard, with minimum to no <a hreflang="en" href="https://www.loeb.com/en/insights/publications/2013/10/california-enacts-law-requiring-do-not-track-dis__">legal backing</a> and most advertisers ignoring it, Do Not Track signals persist across the web.
 Interestingly, adoption correlates strongly with site popularity.
 Among the top 10,000 sites, DNT detection peaks at around 43%, while the long tail of sites are more likely to maintain legacy privacy signals, even if their practical impact remains questionable.

 Mobile adoption consistently edges out desktop across all ranking tiers, though the gap is narrow.
 The steepest drop-off occurs between the top 100,000 sites (35%) and the 500,000 tier (27%), indicating that mid-tier and smaller sites are far less likely to check for DNT.
 Whether these sites actually honor the signal, rather than simply detecting it, remains an open question, as DNT compliance has never been enforceable.

 ### Global Privacy Control

 Global Privacy Control (GPC) is a browser signal that communicates a user's preference to opt out of having their data sold or shared.
 Unlike Do Not Track, GPC has legal backing under CCPA/CPRA; websites must treat it as a valid opt-out request.
-Firefox, Brave, and Safari already support GPC, and Chrome is set to [implement it in 2026](https://chromestatus.com/feature/5137324344213504) following California legislation requiring browsers to offer this setting by 2027\.
+Firefox, Brave, and Safari already support GPC, and Chrome is set to <a hreflang="en" href="https://chromestatus.com/feature/5137324344213504">implement it in 2026</a> following California legislation requiring browsers to offer this setting by 2027\.
 However, like DNT, GPC relies on websites to honor the signal voluntarily at a technical level; the browser sends the header (Sec-GPC: 1), but cannot enforce compliance.
 The difference is that ignoring GPC carries legal risk, which may prove more effective than DNT's purely voluntary approach.

 ## Conclusion